 Their feelings about how the wolves have been mistreated by the government at all levels is laid bare.
 As Shelley says “we treat our wolves like vermin yet they are a keystone species and hold the balance in our environment.”

-Fortunately the wolf centre in Golden is also a place of hope.
+The wolf centre in Golden is also a place of hope.

 Every visitor – from schoolchild to octogenarian – leaves with an understanding of the critical role that wolves play.
 In their handouts and in discussion with the Blacks you’ll begin to understand why wolves are so important to the environment.
 Repeatedly our group is told that they do not deserve the bad reputation they have.